bolt/boltforms/readme.md

   * BoltFormsEvents::POST_SET_DATA

 Each of these match Symfony's constants, just with the BoltForms class name/prefix.

+There are also events that trigger during the data processing:
+  * BoltFormsEvents::SUBMISSION_PRE_PROCESSOR
+  * BoltFormsEvents::SUBMISSION_POST_PROCESSOR

 Below is an example of setting a field's data to upper case on submission: